top

 Costs

-In 2022, the average cost of a private room in a nursing home in the US was $9,305 per month.
+In 2024, the average cost of a private room in a nursing home in the US was $10,000/month.
 Nursing home care costs do not change for people with dementia in comparison to those without the disease.
 Unlike assisted living or memory care, the cost of care in a nursing home does not rise based on the amount of care required by the resident.

 The cost of nursing home care does vary dramatically by state.
-In Alaska, care can cost as much as $32,000 monthly while the least expensive state is Missouri averaging $6,000 per month.
-See nursing home costs by state and region.
+In Alaska, care can cost as much as $32,000 monthly, while there are some state, like Missouri, Texas and Oklahoma, where the average cost is $6,000/month.

 Financial Assistance for Nursing Home Care for Person with Dementia